Analytify/wp-analytify/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Analytify is the must-have Plugin for Google Analytics!
+Google Analytics by Analytify is the must-have Plugin for Google Analytics!
 Now Enhanced eCommerce Tracking is available for WooCommerce and EDD!

 == Description ==

-**[Analytify](http://analytify.io/details)** - makes **Google Analytics** simple for everywhere in WordPress (posts, pages and custom post types).
+**[Google Analytics](http://analytify.io/details)** - by Analytify makes **Google Analytics** simple for everywhere in WordPress (posts, pages and custom post types).
 It presents the statistics from Google Analytics in a beautiful way under the WordPress Posts/Pages at front end, backend and in its own Dashboard.
 Now you can get **Google Analytics Dashboard** inside your WordPress Dashboard within a minute.

 **Analytify 2.0 is here!
 Discover Google Analytics Like Never Before!
 Must check those stunning [Screenshots](https://wordpress.org/plugins/wp-analytify/screenshots/)!**